-The purpose of the Elementary Alternative Program is to accommodate the behavioral and academic needs of students who have committed any of the above discipline violations or committed persistent or severe violations of behaviors outlined in the student code of conduct.
+The purpose of the Elementary Alternative Program is to accommodate the behavioral and academic needs of students who have committed any of the above discipline violations or committed persistent or severe behavior violations outlined in the student Code of Conduct.
 The program is very structured and teacher directed.
 Students are required to adhere to strict rules and guidelines.